Regis3336/rci-clustering/README.md

 ## 🧩 Operational Coherence: Why RCI Is Not a Simulation

-The implementation in this repository is **not** a heuristic approximation or a numerical caricature of the RCI theory.
+The implementation in this repository is **not** a heuristic approximation or a numerical imitation of the RCI theory.
-It is a **computational instantiation** of the same structural object defined in the mathematical framework.
+It is a **computational instantiation** of the same structure defined in the mathematical framework.

-This does **not** mean that the Operational Coherence (OC) Framework is executed inside this repository.
+Operational Coherence (OC) is **not executed here as a separate framework**.
 Instead:

-**Operational Coherence provides the epistemic justification** for why an independently written implementation can realize the *exact same structure* as a symbolic mathematical theory.
+**In the case of RCI, the role normally played by the Operational Coherence framework is carried out directly by the code itself — most importantly by `homology.py`.**

+That script explicitly verifies the structural laws of the theory:
+- it reconstructs the Čech nerve,
+- checks the Scale Sheaf Axioms,
+- confirms the $\(H_0\)$ barcode against the merge profile,
+- and ensures that the discrete Morse transitions match the theoretical predictions.

-In summary:
+In other words:

 ### **• Independent Construction**
-The symbolic RCI theory and the Python code were developed separately, ensuring that any agreement is not circular.
+The symbolic theory in the PDF and the Python implementation were written separately.
+Their agreement is not circular.

-### **• Structural Behavior Matches the Theory**
+### **• The Code Enacts the Theory’s Structural Laws**
-All experimentally observed quantities — curvature signatures
+Every quantity predicted by the theorems —
-$\(\Delta^2 M_c(k)\)$, merge transitions, multi-scale covers, and the MEI profile —
+$\(\Delta^2 M_c(k)\)$, merge transitions, curvature signatures, MEI structure —
-behave exactly as predicted by the theorems.
+appears in the implementation exactly as the theory dictates.

-### **• Epistemic Justification Provided by Operational Coherence**
+### **• Operational Coherence as Epistemic Justification**
-Under the OC framework (see separate repository),
-structural coincidence between theory and implementation is overwhelmingly unlikely
-unless they instantiate the **same underlying object**.
+The OC framework (in the separate repository) explains *why* such an independently written implementation can realize the same object as the theory.
+But here, for RCI, **the structural verification happens internally** through the mechanisms encoded in `homology.py` and the farthest-point geometry of `core.py`.

 ---

-This repository **does not** run the Operational Coherence verification suite.
-The full OC framework — independence tests, probe actions, Kolmogorov bounds, and cohomological obstruction calculations — is provided in:
+If you want to see the *general* OC framework — including explicit independence tests, probe actions, Kolmogorov bounds, and cohomological obstruction checks — it is available at:

 👉 **https://github.com/Regis3336/operational-coherence**

 ---